Thursday, October 12, 2017

 This is one of those games that will eat away your spare hours, but it requires practice and a lot of it.
 In fact, it's often infuriating on the later levels, just try Family Chapel if you don't believe me.
 Oh, and Horror Zombies From The [Atari]Crypt is the perfect title for such a cheesy platformer.
 See what I did there? heh

-Yes, I wish it were easier on some screens, but I'll never get bored with killing wolfmen and zombies, but those piercing glares of a vampire are tremendously scary!
+Yes, I wish it were easier on some screens, but I'll never get bored with killing wolfmen and zombies.
+Those piercing glares of a vampire are tremendously scary!
 Overall, this is a great platformer with good puzzles throughout a landscape of cruel design.
-Like with Fire & Brimstone, it's tough, but it's excellent.
+As with Fire & Brimstone, it's tough but excellent.

-The HDD download can be found on D-Bug
+The HDD version can be found on D-Bug

 Wednesday, October 04, 2017